Van Watervliet family: Etymology

-The name "Van Watervliet" means "from water flow" in Dutch.
-There is no place in Zeeland named "Watervliet", although the mostly-island county is surrounded by the sea and crisscrossed with irrigation canals.
+The name "Van Watervliet" means "of the water flow or water meadow" in Dutch.
+There is no place in Zeeland named "Watervliet", although the mostly-island county is surrounded by the sea and crisscrossed with irrigation canals and farms.

 History

 Origins in Zeeland

 Gillis Cornelissen Brouwer (c.1529–1591) gained notoriety operating "The Old Brewery" [Dutch: De Oude Brouwerie] outside of Goes.
-His success enabled him to purchase significant amounts of land, and his prominence in the community led to him being appointed schout of Heinkenszand in 1560.
-Gillis married first around 1552 to an unknown woman and the union produced one son, Cornelis Gillissen.
-In 1577 Gillis married Clara lemantsdochter, and that union produced three children, one of whom, Jacobmijnken Gillisdochter, married Jongheer Jan Pietersen van Cats, solidifying the family's connection to the Zeeland nobility.
+His success enabled him to purchase significant amounts of land, and his prominence in the community led to him being appointed schout of Heinkenszand around 1560.
+Gillis married first around 1552 to an unknown woman and the union produced one son, Cornelis Gilliss (c.
+1552-1612).
+In 1577 he married Clara lemantsdochter, and that union produced three children, one of whom, Jacobmijnken Gillisdochter, married Jongheer Jan Pietersen van Cats, a member of one of the oldest noble families in the Netherlands.
+This solidified the Van Watervliet's connection to the Zeeland nobility.
+It was around 1588 that Gillis began construction of the "knight's manor" [Dutch: ridderhofstede] Watervliet on the southwest side of the main street in Heinkenszand.

-Like his father, Cornelis Gillissen continued to acquire lands, particularly those of expat and extinct noble families, and increase the family's civic involvement.
-Supporters elected him first a schepen (councilman) and later Burgemeester (mayor) of Goes.
-Between 1588 and 1609 Maurice, Prince of Orange, Stadtholder of the Republic of the Seven United Netherlands, elevated Cornelis to ridder (knight), then the highest rank in the Dutch nobility beneath the head of state, and Heer (baron) van Watervliet, possibly in return for support during Catholic King Phillip II's persecution of Protestants in the Netherlands.
-Later family members would become staunch defenders of religious liberty.
-Around this time Maurice also appointed Cornelis to the Rekenkamer (Court of Audit) of Zeeland.